hspec/sensei/README.md

 # 先生 (*rōmaji*: sensei)

-In it's simplest form, you run `sensei` with the `Main` module of your test suite as an argument:
+In its simplest form, you run `sensei` with the `Main` module of your test suite as an argument:

     sensei test/Spec.hs